faceki/blaze-kyc-react-sdk/README.md

 - `textBg`: Background color for text elements.
 - `verificationProcessingText`: Text to display during verification processing.
 - `externalTermsUrl`: External Terms and Conditional URL.
 If you need user to agree on your terms and condition before they continue verification
+- `nextJSImages`: if you are using SDK on NEXTJS App, make sure to pass it as True, if you are facing issue with images.

 ## Example